jkennedy1998/THAUMWORLD-LORE/thaum_world/index.md

 each conciousness can be attuned to, and can therefore be represented as a glyph.

-a conciousness is not attuned to their own glyph by default, but casters often learn their own glyph first.
+a conciousness is not attuned to their own glyph by default, but casters often learn their own glyph first out of proximity.

 ---

+## how_someone_learns_a_glyph

+to learn a glyph, a consiousness must have the following.

+- the understanding of thaumic frequencies well enough to have a natural reference point
+- the understanding of a specific glyphs thaumic frequency compared to a natural reference point

+that being said, someone doesnt need to know how to spellcast to reference a glyph.
+> craftsmen who make magic items do this by building thaumic circuits

 ---

 ## attunment